department-of-veterans-affairs/vets-design-system-documentation/src/_components/featured-content.md

 ## Usage

-### When to use
+### When to use featured content

-* Use featured content when you need to summarize dense content and call out key details that readers shouldn’t miss.
+* If you need to summarize dense content and call out key details that readers shouldn’t miss
-* Use featured content when you need to highlight a short, actionable list.
+* If you need to highlight a short, actionable list

+### When to consider something else

+* Do not use as a table of contents.
+If you’re listing headings for internal page navigation, use the [On this page]({{ site.baseurl }}/components/on-this-page) component.
+* If there are more than 5 bullet points, bullet points are longer than 20 words or bullet points require a header, image or button
+* If you're highlighting something that isn't part of the page, use the [Alert]({{ site.baseurl }}/components/alert) component.

 ### How to use the Featured content component